Q: What is Roto

 color.
 The military spec olive drab green color is custom

-blended for Greentop Enterprises.
+blended for Greentop Enterprise.
 It is non-glare and blends

 Creek Boats have a one year warranty against defects in